- Why You Should Use Photo Management Software

 Most managers will give at least basic editing capabilities, while some will even allow you to manipulate images to your heart’s content.
 You might have done your best capturing your photos, but there’s always something to do in post.
 Adjusting exposure, tone, sharpness, crop and color filters is just the tip of the editing iceberg.

 Some options will import all your photos into a single library which makes it far easier to manage your collection.
 Folders and albums will be available with just a few clicks, and you can even go through time by viewing your photos in chronological order.
-It will even help you get rid of duplicates that are taking up precious space.
+It will even help you get rid of duplicates that are taking up precious space (we have a guide on how to remove Google Photos duplicates).
 Managers can also sync photos across your devices.

 Other services will let you upload your photos to the cloud and then sort into appropriate albums, galleries or groups.
 You’ll also be able to use basic editors to enhance photos on the fly without using dedicated software like Photoshop or PaintShop Pro, but if you need it, some services offer discounts on such software.
 You can also view advanced statistics for your photos.